 Many persons have been discriminated against in employment, educational opportunities, housing and enlistment in the military service because of having a juvenile court record.

 The best way to make sure that your record won’t haunt you in the future is to go through the process called expunction (or expungement).
 Expunction means the removal and destruction or sealing of all your records with the court and related agencies.
 The process to get your record expunged is by submitting an Application for Expunction at the Juvenile Court.
 Expunction is not permissible for some serious offenses, and a waiting period from your last case termination is often required.

-- Clinic staff will help get your request submitted properly to the court.
+- Clinic staff (from either YRJ or CJRC) will help get your request submitted properly to the court.

 - Clinic services and application are free of charge.